gkotian/gkotian.github.io/travels/_posts/2010-03-06-how-could-america-do-this-to-me.md

 title: How could America do this to me?
 categories:
 - Vietnam
-excerpt: I had been to the USA twice in the past on work assignments and lived there for a considerable amount of time.
-When I returned the first time, they detached the departure card (I-94) from my passport; but on my second return, they just left it there.
 ---

 I had been to the USA twice in the past on work assignments and lived there for